cormiertyshawn895/Retroactive/README.md

 ---

+### Syncing with a device

+If you connect an Apple device to your Mac, and either see nothing in iTunes, or "The device is in use by another user on this computer":

+- Disconnect the device from your Mac, but keep iTunes open.
+- Click on the Spotlight icon (magnifying glass) on the menu bar.
+- Type "Terminal" and press return to open the Terminal app.
+- Enter `killall AMPDevicesAgent` in the Terminal window, and press return.
+- Connect the Apple device back to your Mac.

+If you connect an iPhone, iPad, or iPod touch to your Mac, and see "iTunes cannot read the contents of the device.
+Go to the Summary tab in device preferences and click Restore to restore this device to factory settings":

+- You may have installed iTunes with Retroactive 1.4 or earlier.
+- Once you reinstall iTunes [using the latest version of Retroactive](https://github.com/cormiertyshawn895/Retroactive/releases/), iTunes should be able to read the contents of your device as expected.

+If you connect an iPod nano, iPod shuffle, iPod classic, or iPod mini to your Mac, and see "iTunes cannot read the contents of the iPod.
+Go to the Summary tab in iPod preferences and click Restore to restore this iPod to factory settings":

+- If you have installed iTunes with Retroactive 1.4 or earlier, reinstall iTunes [using the latest version of Retroactive](https://github.com/cormiertyshawn895/Retroactive/releases/).
+- Open Finder, click "Go" -> "Go to Folder...", enter "/bin" and click "Go".
+- Locate the "bash" icon.
+- Open System Preferences -> "Security & Privacy" -> "Privacy".
+- Scroll down the list and locate "Full Disk Access".
+- If the list is locked, click on the padlock ("Click the lock to make changes").
+- Drag the "bash" icon from Finder into the "Full Disk Access" list, and make sure it's checked.
+- Quit and re-open iTunes.

+---

 ### Reprocessing RAW photos in Aperture

 - In Aperture, if your RAW photos show up as “*Unsupported Image Format*”, open the “*Photos*” menu, click on “*Reprocess original…*”, and reprocess all photos.
 After reprocessing your RAW photos, you will be able to preview and adjust them as before.